gary-jipp/teleplan-test/README.md

 ### Run on Computer with NPM (Linux or Windows WSL2)
 - node.js must be installed on system

-- install & run the tests
+Install & run the tests
 ```
 npm install
 npm test